Tripshot widgets

 To see a real life example of the styled Furkot tripshot widget take a look at the America's Scenic Byways website.

-When you register online to join the Furkot revenue sharing program, you are issued the unique identifier.
+When you register online to join the Furkot affiliate program, you are issued a unique identifier.
 Make sure you specify its value as the uid parameter in the query part of the href attribute of the anchor element and the src attribute of the iframe element.
-This is what we need to credit you with your share of revenue from reservations made by users who planned trips based on the tripshot widget in your webpage or post.
+This is what we need to credit you with commission from a Furkot Pass purchased by users who planned trips based on the tripshot widget in your webpage or post.

 Remember to use & as a delimiter when there are already query parameters in the URL and ? when there are not.